DoorDash Vs. Uber Eats: Which App Is Right for Your Next Side Gig?

 A few perks unique to DoorDash include grocery delivery options, automatic insurance coverage and health care services.

 After you’re screened and accepted as a Dasher, you can choose to deliver food in any city where DoorDash operates, meaning there are no hard location requirements.
-The company also launched grocery delivery services in some Midwest and West Coast areas.
+The company also launched grocery delivery services in some areas.

 Dashers also get supplemental auto insurance and occupational accident insurance for accidents or injuries that fall outside your current auto insurance.
-The insurance plan covers up to $1 million in medical costs, a weekly payment of $500 for disabilities and $150,000 to dependents for fatal accidents.
+The insurance plan covers up to $1 million in medical costs and a weekly payment of $500 for disabilities.
 Coverage is automatic.
 There are no deductibles or premiums.

 Uber Eats drivers get a variety of discounts and may be eligible for Uber Pro perks.

-Uber Pro perks have recently expanded to all of Uber’s markets across the U.S. Only top-rated drivers receive Pro perks like tuition and gas reimbursement, and the program is designed for Uber drivers primarily, not Uber Eats drivers.
+Uber Pro perks are available to all of Uber’s markets across the U.S. Only top-rated drivers receive Pro perks like tuition and gas reimbursement, and the program is designed for Uber drivers primarily, not Uber Eats drivers.

 If you drive for both Uber and Uber Eats, your food deliveries may apply to Uber Pro, but Uber-Eats-only drivers aren’t eligible.